awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 + `terminating`
 + `terminated`

 If you attached a load balancer or target group to your Auto Scaling group, you can configure the group to mark an instance as unhealthy when Elastic Load Balancing reports it as `OutOfService`\.
 If connection draining is enabled for your load balancer, Amazon EC2 Auto Scaling waits for in\-flight requests to complete or the maximum timeout to expire, whichever comes first, before terminating instances due to a scaling event or health check replacement\.
 If you configure your Auto Scaling group to use the Elastic Load Balancing health checks, Amazon EC2 Auto Scaling determines the health status of the instances by checking both the EC2 status checks and the Elastic Load Balancing health checks\.
-For more information, see [Adding Elastic Load Balancing Health Checks to an Auto Scaling Group](as-add-elb-healthcheck.md)\.
+For more information, see [Adding ELB Health Checks](as-add-elb-healthcheck.md)\.

 If you have custom health checks, you can send the information from your health checks to Amazon EC2 Auto Scaling so that Amazon EC2 Auto Scaling can use this information\.
 For example, if you determine that an instance is not functioning as expected, you can set the health status of the instance to `Unhealthy`\.
 The next time that Amazon EC2 Auto Scaling performs a health check on the instance, it will determine that the instance is unhealthy and then launch a replacement instance\.